catalyst-cloud/catalystcloud-docs/source/tutorials/downloading-compute-instances-volumes.rst

 Uploading a detached (inactive) volume
 --------------------------------------

-With thos command ``openstack image create --volume <volume-name-or-id>
+With the command ``openstack image create --volume <volume-name-or-id>
-<image-name>`` detached volume can be uploaded to the image service:
+<image-name>``, a detached volume can be uploaded to the image service:

 .. code-block:: bash